Lisa Bunschoten23 November 1995 Netherlands

 - 2015-16 IPC Snowboard World Cup: Overall second - women's SB-LL2

-The Dutch rider captured her first major medal with bronze in snowboard-cross and just missed the podium with fourth in banked slalom at the 2015 IPC Snowboard World Championships in La Molina, Spain.
+The Dutch rider captured her first major medal with bronze in snowboard-cross and just missed the podium with fourth in banked slalom at the 2015 World Championships in La Molina, Spain.

 Bunschoten was born with fibula aplasia, which caused her left leg to grow shorter than her right.
-She eventually made the decision to have her left foot amputated at 16, but soon returned to her board, a journey that could end in Paralympic gold in 2018, if she can get the better of mentor Mentel-Spee.
+She eventually made the decision to have her left foot amputated at 16, but soon returned to her board as she began the sport at 14 years old.

 - Follow us on Facebook